DenisGuiraudet/supercopter/README.md

 ### IC
 Travis : https://travis-ci.com/DenisGuiraudet/supercopter
-Knowledge of this techno by some group members
+Why ?
+Previous knowledge of this techno by some group members

 ### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.